Welcome to Inkbunny...

 The bonuses are meant to compensate the somewhat expensive price of my commissions, rewarding recurrent commissioners in the long-term.

-When certain milestones are reached, they return 5% of their value as a bonus that can be used as a discount.
-This can result in free commissions.
+When certain milestones are reached, they return a small fraction of their value as a bonus that can be used as a discount.
+This can result in FREE COMMISSIONS.

 This bonus is accumulated automatically with the total money spent on me (I keep track), and can be used whenever you feel like.
 It never expires.